MicrosoftDocs/learn/learn-pr/azure/perform-basic-data-transformation-in-azure-databricks/includes/2-ETL-overview.md

   - The same code written on smaller data sets scales to large workloads, often with only small changes.
 - Spark on Databricks decouples data storage from the compute and query engine.
   - Spark's query engine connects to any number of data sources such as S3, Azure Blob Storage, Redshift, and Kafka.
-  - This minimizes costs; a dedicated cluster does not need to be maintained and the compute cluster is easily updated to the latest version of Spark.
+  - It minimizes costs as there is no need to maintain a dedicated cluster and the compute cluster is easily updated to the latest version of Spark.

 ![An illustration showing various capabilities of Apache Spark.](../media/Spark-approach.png)